 My research background is in musculoskeletal modeling for real-time applications, sensor fusion for wearable biomechanics, and data-driven approaches for biomechanics.
-This helps me identify how we can explore novel methodologies for movement sensing in extreme environments by fusing model-based and data-driven approaches.
+This helps me identify how we can explore novel methodologies for modelling the human-exosuit interactions and developing personalized models for extreme environments by fusing model-based and data-driven approaches.

 Organisations